CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-5--Transport.lagda.md

 # Lecture 2-5: Transport

-In this lecture, we will revisit ``transport`` and the underlying operation ``transport-fixing``, equipped with the intuition for partial elements that we developed in the previous lecture.
+In this lecture, we will revisit ``transport`` and ``subst``, the operations that let us move terms along a path between types.

+The fundamental underlying operation is the slightly-more-general ``transport-fixing``, and understanding this will make use of the intuition for partial elements that we developed in the previous lecture.

 ## Transport Fixing a Formula

-Here is the actual definition of ``transport`` which we skipped when we first saw it in Lecture 2-X.
+Here is the actual definition of ``transport`` which we vskipped when we first saw it in Lecture 2-3.

 ```
 transport-again : {A B : Type ℓ} → A ≡ B → A → B